Texas Collaborative Divorce Lawyers

 DFW Area | Bedford | Arlington

-If your marriage is over, but you want to avoid the anger and bitterness that often accompany a the collaborative divorce process may be exactly what you need to resolve your disputes cooperatively and get on with your life.
+If your marriage is over, but you want to avoid the anger and bitterness that often accompany a divorce, the collaborative divorce process may be exactly what you need to resolve your disputes cooperatively and get on with your life.
 The collaborative law process can also save you time and money while giving you greater control of the outcome of your marital dissolution.

 At the law offices of Bailey & Galyen, we work closely with men and women who prefer to use the collaborative divorce process to settle issues involving child custody and visitation, child support, alimony or spousal support, and the equitable distribution of marital debts and assets.
 We bring years of family law experience to clients across Texas, having built our practice on a commitment to personal attention and responsiveness, combined with the highest standards of excellence.
 The manager of our family law department, Keith Spencer, was certified in family law by the Texas Board of Legal Specialization in 2006.